legendreddragon/legendreddragon.github.io/lord/masters/barak.md

 | 40 |  17 |    400 | Battle Axe |
 {: .masterstats }

+## Strategy

+The minimum generally accepted Weapon / Armour that is needed to defeat Barak is Stick (200) / Leather Vest (3K).
 ## Encountering Barak

 This is the dialogue you see when you first go to the training center at level 2: